Q42/hue2/README.md

 hue2
 ====

-A Android app for hue
+An Android app for hue